jinilover/service-in-fp-scala/test-build-devops.md

 * Run `sbt docker:publishLocal` to build the image.
 * Type `docker images`.
 The image should be available at the local repository.
 * Prepare `docker-compose.yml` to set up the containers of postgres db and the REST service.
-* Run `docker-compose up`.
+* Run `docker-compose up`
+* Test it by typing http://localhost:9000/

+## Reference
 * For more information about the sbt docker plugin, please refer to https://www.scala-sbt.org/sbt-native-packager/formats/docker.html
-* Test it by typing http://localhost:9000/